By Chris Thomas and Mike Sconzo

 Figure 5: Cisco Amp Threat Grid domains and IP addresses

 To determine if the sample infected any systems on the Black Hat Asia network, we input these network indicators back into RSA NetWitness, looking for C2 traffic.
 By querying for network traffic using the hostname or IP address from the Cisco AMP Threat Grid portal, we verified that the malware executable did not communicate on the Black Hat Asia wireless network to reach out to the C2 server (Figure 6).

 Figure 6 RSA NetWitness network traffic query

 In addition to querying for the indicators, RSA NetWitness also ingests threat intelligence information from various sources.
-We currently support CSV and STIX formatted data (TAXII support will be available in RSA NetWitness Suite version 11.0 later this year).
+We currently support CSV and STIX formatted data (TAXII support will be available in RSA NetWitness Platform version 11.0 later this year).
 Not only can you keep track of when these indicators are present in your environment, but it's possible to add more context around the intelligence source, thus enabling you to make appropriate response decisions (Figure 7).

 Figure 7 RSA NetWitness threat intelligence display

 By making threat hunting easier, and enabling the analysis output (intelligence) back into the product for easy on-going detection customers can level-up their operational maturity.
 This entails a combination of the right features to highlight suspicious behavior, driving a work flow that allows analysts to dive deeper, and ingesting standard data formats to aid in detection and provide context.